folio-org/folio-org.github.io/doc/automation.md

 The hosted FOLIO Maven repositories consist of two distinct repos - a snapshot and release repository.
-A 'mvn deploy' will automatically deploy artifacts to the proper respository depending on the the project version specified in the POM.
+A 'mvn deploy' will automatically deploy artifacts to the proper repository depending on the project version specified in the POM.
 Only Jenkins has deployment permissions to these repositories.
 However, they are available "read-only" to the FOLIO development community.
 FOLIO Maven projects that depend on Maven artifacts from other FOLIO projects can retrieve the artifacts by